 Ongoing, you’ll two points for every dollar spent on travel and dining at restaurants and one point per dollar on everything else.
 Points are worth 25 percent more when you use Chase Ultimate Rewards to redeem your rewards.

-Important Pricing: The regular APR is 17.99 to 24.99 percent, the $95 annual fee is waived in the first year, and there’s no foreign transaction fee.
+Important Pricing: The regular APR is 18.24 to 25.24 percent, the annual fee is $95, and there’s no foreign transaction fee.

-6 Best Credit Cards with the Best Travel Perks to Apply for in 2019
+6 Credit Cards With the Best Travel Perks of 2019

 Make your purchases count towards the vacation you deserve